azrendor/portfolio/README.md

 # Overview

-This repository contains standalone Roblox Lua scripts created to demonstrate:
+This repository contains standalone Roblox Lua scripts that reflect how I structure and write code.

-* Code structure and organization
-* Indentation consistency
-* Naming conventions
-* Defensive programming practices
-* Scalable architecture patterns
-* Clean service/module design

-These scripts are not full game projects.
-Instead, they are curated examples intended to showcase coding style and maintainability.
+They are not full game projects.
+Instead, they focus on demonstrating organization, consistency, and system design in isolation.

+The goal is to showcase clean structure, maintainable patterns, and scalable architecture rather than gameplay features.

 # Purpose